 Clearance and Capacity Building

-ITF assistance helped train, equip and support North Macedonian deminers and altogether close to 4.5 square kilometres of land were cleared with 22 mines and 762 UXO found and destroyed.
+ITF assistance helped train, equip and support deminers of North Macedonia and altogether close to 4.5 square kilometres of land were cleared with 22 mines and 762 UXO found and destroyed.

 Since 2006, ITF has been supporting North Macedonia in tackling the challenging problem of underwater UXO contamination of Lake Ohrid.
-ITF support enabled the establishment of a North Macedonian clearance capacity and supported three underwater UXO clearance phases of Lake Ohrid, where 56,900 square meters of lake bottom were cleared.
+ITF support enabled the establishment of a clearance capacity of North Macedonia and supported three underwater UXO clearance phases of Lake Ohrid, where 56,900 square meters of lake bottom were cleared.
 Altogether over 6,600 UXO weighing more than 19.6 tons were safely removed and destroyed.